davewragg/davewragg.github.io/books/tales-of-the-plains.md

 description: The adventures of Ree and Javani
 image: /images/hunters-cover-large.jpg
 sitemap:
   priority: 0.9
-    lastmod: 2023-07-19
+  lastmod: 2024-04-26
   changefreq: monthly
 ---

 # Tales of the Plains

 <a href="/images/hunters-cover-large.jpg"><span class="image left book"><img src="{{ "/images/hunters-cover.jpg" | absolute_url }}" alt="The Hunters cover" /></span><a>

 ## The Hunters (July 2023)

-__It's 13 years since the events of The Righteous, and the world is changed...__
+**It's 13 years since the events of The Righteous, and the world is changed...**

 Ree is a woman with a violent past – a past she is eager to put behind her.
 After years of wandering, she and her niece, Javani, have built a small farm in mining country, at the edge of the known world, and Ree is keeping her head down.